numeract/shinyXT/README.md

 ## Motivation

 The package allows the configuration and formatting of Shiny DataTable and Form templates that are meant to be re-used, as well as other Shiny functionalities.
-   The functions that receive custom settings and use them in order to create DataTable templates work like a Factory design pattern.The table is constructed without exposing the creation logic each time the template is applied and a common interface (context) can be used in order to render multiple DataTable objects.
+The functions that receive custom settings and use them in order to create DataTable templates work like a Factory design pattern.
+The table is constructed without exposing the creation logic each time the template is applied and a common interface (context) can be used in order to render multiple DataTable objects.

+The main advantages of using shinyXT for creating and formatting DataTable objects are:

+- Flexibility: if the user wants to change a feature of the DataTable objects, is enough to modify the settings and the change will be propagated in all DataTable objects that are created with the same settings

+- Greater control achieved by using a standard format

+- The server code becomes much shorter

 ## Installation